eirikt/default-webapp-vue-vite-vercel/README.md

 Here we can play around with Tailwind's excellent support for responsive design, see https://tailwindcss.com/docs/responsive-design/.

 **NB!**
-Use padding instead of margins for elements that are adjacent to the viewport's edges.
+Use **padding instead of margins for elements that are adjacent to the viewport's edges**.
 According to the [box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model/) margins operates outside the HTML element.
 Because of this it may push the element outside the visible screen and cause scrolling bars to appear.